 After a long day of sightseeing, your growling stomach will make you look for a place to eat.
 Here are the best Mostar restaurants and cafés.

-Like other Balkan countries like Croatia, Slovenia, Serbia, and Macedonia, Bosnia and Herzegovina enjoy a rich and ancient culinary heritage.
+Like other Balkan countries like Croatia, Slovenia, Serbia, and Macedonia, Bosnia and Herzegovina enjoys a rich and ancient culinary heritage.
 There are numerous typical dishes from Bosnia and Herzegovina, many of which you’ll find being served in the cozy cafés and charming restaurants in Mostar.

 A variety of eateries, watering holes, coffee shops, and bakeries dot the city of Mostar, the largest city in the Herzegovina region and a significant tourist destination.
 However, tourists—especially day-trippers from places like Dubrovnik, Split, or Sarajevo—will want to focus on the Mostar restaurants near the iconic Stari Most.